 'Increasingly, we are seeing more and more demand for social and behavioural sciences and community engagement expertise at the outset of outbreaks and emergencies.
 This demonstrates that there is increasing awareness amongst decision makers of the importance of this discipline in ensuring that response interventions are appropriate, trusted and responsive to the needs of the affected communities, especially in LMICs.
-At the UK-PHRST, for example, a dedicated Social Science lead was recruited in November 2022, followed by the formation of a full social science team, and a Risk Communication and Community Engagement discipline was only established in May 2023.
-Since then, demand for deployments across these two disciplines has outstripped UK-PHRST's ability to provide qualified staff.
-In addition, another social scientist is currently deployed at the Africa CDC headquarters to help integrate social and behavioural sciences into Africa CDC's responses to public health emergencies and crisis' (Sophie Everest, Nadine Beckmann, Yang Zhao, Shelley Lees and Dorien Braam, personal communication).
+In the UK-Public Health Rapid Support Team (UK-PHRST), for example, a dedicated Social Science lead was recruited in November 2022, followed by the formation of a full social science team, and a Risk Communication and Community Engagement discipline was only established in May 2023.
+Since then, demand for deployments across these two disciplines has outstripped the UK-PHRST's ability to provide qualified staff.
+In addition, another social scientist is currently deployed at the Africa CDC headquarters to help integrate social and behavioural sciences into Africa CDC's responses to public health emergencies and crisis' (Sophie Everest, Nadine Beckmann, Yang Zhao, Shelley Lees and Dorien Braam, UK-PHRST).